TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             * ``dwin_mss``, (see :class:`~aquaduct.geom.smooth.DistanceWindowOverMaxStepSmooth`)
                                             * ``savgol``. (see :class:`~aquaduct.geom.smooth.SavgolSmooth`)
-recursive                   int             Number of recursive runs of smoothing method. window                      int or float    In window based method defines window size.
+recursive                   int             Number of recursive runs of smoothing method. window                      int or float    In window-based method defines window size.
 In plain ``window``
-                                            it has to be int number.
+                                            it has to be an int number.
 In ``savgol`` it has to be odd integer. step                        int             In step based method defines size of the step. function                    str             In window based methods defines averaging function.
 Can be ``mean`` or ``median``.